-In the endless pursuit of having the latest and first content available, bike reviewers don’t always get the opportunity to truly test bikes long enough to have real-world issues closer to what the end consumer experiences.
+In the endless pursuit of having the latest and original content available, bike reviewers don’t always get the opportunity to truly test bikes long enough to have real-world issues closer to what the end consumer experiences.
 Luckily, Pivot entrusted us with their 29-inch Switchblade for the better part of a year.
-Having a bike for that long let us truly get familiar with the bike’s character, durability and quirks.
+Having a bike for that long let us genuinely get familiar with the bike’s character, durability, and quirks.

-Geometry – Pivot designed the Switchblade to be an adaptable, all-around trail bike.
+Geometry – Pivot designed the Switchblade to be a versatile, all-around trail bike.
 A jack-of-all-trades.
 The bike is compatible with either 29-inch or 27.5 wheels with Plus tires.
 Since we aren’t huge fans of Plus tires, we primarily ran ours in the 29er specification.

-Long, low and playful is the pervasive theme of this bike.
-The ingredients blend together to make give the bike a solid, stable feeling.
-Thanks to a delicate balance of numbers, the Switchblade’s long 46.8-inch wheelbase in a size large, doesn’t feel as long as it looks on paper.
-It does give a nice blend of stability without sacrificing the maneuverability we loved.
+Long, low, and playful is the pervasive theme of this bike.
+The ingredients blend together to give the bike a strong, stable feeling.
+Thanks to a delicate balance of numbers, the Pivot Switchblade’s long 46.8-inch wheelbase, in size large, doesn’t feel as long as it looks on paper.
+It does give a beautiful blend of stability without sacrificing the maneuverability we loved.

 For riders wanting a more aggressive stance, the bike can be raked out with the 17mm head tube spacer, meant to increase the BB height on the 27.5+ set up.
 Head angle is normally set at a playful yet attack-ready 67.3 degrees.
 All sizes share the same manual friendly 16.85-inch chainstays.